refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 });
 ```

--   Get the `meta` parameter from the data provider.
+Then we can get the `meta` parameter from the data provider:

 ```ts title="src/data-provider.ts"
 import { DataProvider } from "@refinedev/core";